 What drives the adoption of Shadow IT and why isn’t this driving IT?

-Any application or IT hardware which is not business-related and not sanctioned by the business amounts to Shadow IT.
-However, people become comfortable with applications, hardware, and support that they use regularly (i.e. WhatsApp, external hard-drives and family members who fix their IT issues).
+Any application or IT hardware that is not business-related and not sanctioned by the business amounts to Shadow IT.
+However, people become comfortable with applications, hardware, and support that they use regularly (i.e. WhatsApp, external hard drives and family members who fix their IT issues).
 So it’s often almost a reflex for someone to default to these items.
 Accessibility is also something that spurs Shadow IT because free, easy to use apps are more accessible and everyone is always carrying their cellphone.

 Another element that can ignite it is people wanting to try new things; they end up liking an application and introducing it to others within the business.
 This can also happen due to frustration.
 Maybe the company sanctioned tool for collaboration is slow and not available on a cellphone.
-There are numerous free apps which are fast and easy to use and employees might make the switch just to operate faster.
+Numerous free apps are fast and easy to use and employees might make the switch just to operate faster.